hvac-io/hvac-io.github.io/_posts/2014-12-08-first-look-at-haystack.md

 #### Number
 > Number: integer or floating point number annotated with an optional unit of measurement.

-Are the integer/floating point interchangeable?
-If I receive a value of 10, is it the same as 10.0?
-Will something break if I send you back 10.0?

 Why only those?
 Why no imaginary numbers?
 Why no ratios?
 Why no uncertainty?